raspberrypilearning/ML-image-detection-starter/en/step_2.md

 ---
 title: Safety tip
 ---
-For this activity, point your camera away from your face or sit out of the shot, to make sure that you are not storing images of yourself on the cloud unnecessarily.
+For this project, point your camera away from your face or sit out of the shot, to make sure that you are not storing images of yourself on the cloud unnecessarily.
 --- /collapse ---

 --- /task ---